elixirschool/elixirschool/vi/lessons/specifics/ets.md

  {"spork", 30, ["ruby", "elixir"]}]
 ```

 Although `select/2` allows for finer control over what and how we retrieve records, the syntax is quite unfriendly and will only become more so.
-To handle this the ETS module includes `fun2ms/1`, to turn the functions into match_specs.
+To handle this the ETS module includes `fun2ms/1`, which turns the functions into match_specs.
 With `fun2ms/1` we can create queries using a familiar function syntax.

-Let's use `fun2ms/1` and `select/2` to find all usernames with 2 or more languages:
+Let's use `fun2ms/1` and `select/2` to find all usernames with more than 2 languages:

 ```elixir
 iex> fun = :ets.fun2ms(fn {username, _, langs} when length(langs) > 2 -> username end)